-Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016 (in Kazakhstani Tenge and in millions, unless otherwise stated)
+Notes to the Separate Financial Statements (Continued) For the Year Ended 31 December 2016

 Derecognition of financial liabilities

 The Bank derecognises financial liabilities when, and only when, the Bank's obligations are discharged, cancelled or they expire.
 Where an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a derecognition of the original liability and the recognition of a new liability.
 The difference between the carrying amount of the financial liability derecognized and the consideration paid and payable is recognized in profit and loss.